zoxon/explosiv/README.md

 **Using getProps**

-If you export `getProps`, it will be called at build time to any data you may require.
+If you export `getProps`, it will be called at build time to get any data you may require.
 That data will be passed into the main export of your file.

 ```js
 // pages/onepost.js